-Initial prior authorization requests for PPECC services must include the following documentation:
+Initial prior authorization requests for PPECC services must include all the following documentation:

-- A completed CCP Prior Authorization Request form signed and dated by the ordering physician.

-- A completed Prescribed Pediatric Extended Care Center (PPECC) Plan of Care (POC) form signed and dated by the ordering physician, the PPECC RN completing the POC, and client or client's responsible adult.
-A PPECC may also submit the POC on their own form, but the POC must contain the elements listed in this section.
+- A completed CCP Prior Authorization Request form signed and dated by the ordering physician. - A completed Prescribed Pediatric Extended Care Center (PPECC) Plan of Care form signed and dated by the ordering physician, and the PPECC RN completing the POC.
+A PPECC may also submit the POC on their own form, but the POC must contain all required elements listed in the "Documentation Requirements" section.
 A written or verbal physician approval of the POC from the ordering physician must be in place by the SOC.
-If the PPECC has a verbal approval of the POC at the time the prior authorization request is submitted, the dated documentation of this POC verbal approval must be submitted with the POC, followed by the physician-signed and dated POC within 14 calendar days from receipt by the Texas Medicaid Claims Administrator.

-- A completed Nursing Addendum to Plan of Care for Private Duty Nursing and/or Prescribed Pediatric Extended Care Centers form signed and dated by the ordering physician, RN completing the assessment, and client or client's responsible adult.
-This completed form must include:
+If the PPECC has a verbal approval of the POC at the time the prior authorization request is submitted, the dated documentation of this POC verbal approval must be submitted with the POC, followed by the physician-signed and dated POC within 14 calendar days from the receipt of the authorization request by the claims administrator. - Note: For authorization purposes only, a physician signature on the PPECC POC serves as the physician order.
+However, the physician order as detailed in the "Documentation Requirements" section must be maintained in the client's medical record. - A completed Nursing Addendum to Plan of Care for Private Duty Nursing and/or Prescribed Pediatric Extended Care Centers form, as detailed in the "Documentation Requirements" section, signed, and dated by the ordering physician, RN completing the comprehensive nursing assessment, and client or client's responsible adult. - Signed and dated consent of the client or client's responsible adult documenting their choice for PPECC services.
+The signed consent must include an acknowledgment by the client or the client's responsible adult that they have been informed that their PDN service hours might be reduced as a result of accepting PPECC services.
+Signed and dated consent to share the client's personal health information with the client's other providers to ensure coordination of care must also be obtained.

-- Updated problem list

-- Updated rationale and summary page

-- A contingency plan

-- A 24-hour daily care flow sheet

-- Physician and client acknowledgment